hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 It was hosted at the Bespoke City Festival in October 2015 at UNSW Art and Design on a Friday night preceding the Sydney Rides Festival.

-The installation was projected onto a 12m x 8m wall overlooking the central courtyard, a courtyard filled with riding-centric aristic works across an approximate 830sqm area.
+The installation was projected onto a 12m x 8m wall overlooking the central courtyard, a courtyard filled with riding-centric artistic works across an approximate 830sqm area.
 This scale allowed the installation to create the feeling of a large public portal into another world.

 ## Collaborators and Thanks